How to Use Keywords to Get Your Blog Found and Read

 Use your keyword in your blog post

-If your keyword phrases a question, it might make an excellent headline for your blog post.
+If your keyword phrase is a question, it might make an excellent headline for your blog post.
 You might also want to use it in the title tag and/or the description tag of your blog post.

 Make sure your primary focus is on answering the question.
 Chances are you will almost automatically use related terms that will help Google understand how related your blog post is to that question.